 October 4, 1992

-The crash was caused by a mechanical failure when one of the engines broke off and struck and destroyed another engine.
-The plane was attempting to return to the airport for an emergency landing when it crashed.
-The crash spawned several conspiracy theories, including that the plane was carrying chemical weapons to Israel, all of which have been debunked by official inquiries.
+The crash is caused by a mechanical failure that results in an engine breaking off and striking and destroying another engine.
+The plane is attempting to return to the airport for an emergency landing when it crashes.

-Read the El Al flight 1862 accident report from the Netherlands Aviation Safety Board
+Read the El Al Flight 1862 accident report from the Netherlands Aviation Safety Board.